Antique Clocks: Complete Identification, Makers & Value Guide

 For American shelf and wall clocks: look for the paper label inside the door or case back — it names the maker, city, state, and often the model.
 For European clocks: look on the dial (French carriage clocks usually show the retailer’s name, not the maker’s), then open the back and look for a stamped mark on the movement back plate.
 For tall case clocks: the dial boss (center ring) or the painted arch of the dial often bears the maker’s name and town.
 NAWCC and NAWCC-affiliated forums are the best identification resources for difficult cases.

-For more antique collecting resources, see the complete antique collecting guide, the antique valuation guide, and the antique pocket watch identification guide.
+For more antique collecting resources, see the complete antique collecting guide, the antique valuation guide, the antique pocket watch identification guide, and the antique toys guide.